 Grace provides immigration compliance advice to public and private companies operating in regulated industries and across a variety of industry sectors, including financial services and banking, technology and communications, security and defense, manufacturing, and retail.
 She advises clients on the use of available work permit and visa categories to meet hiring and training needs for a global workforce.
 She counsels employers on the intersection of immigration, employment, and tax considerations when planning cross-border staffing and engaging in new market entry.
 Grace also advises private banking clients on global investment visa options to acquire permanent residency and foreign citizenship.

 In 2017, Grace was selected by Law360 as a "Rising Star" (Top 40 Under 40) in the Immigration practice area—one of three lawyers to receive that recognition.
 Most recently, Grace was recognized with a highly prized “Up and Coming” ranking from Chambers USA for Immigration (2020).
-She also has been named to the “Top Lawyer” list for Immigration by Washingtonian magazine (2017 and 2018), the list of 40 “Up-and-Comers” for “The Nation’s Most Powerful Employment Attorneys” by Human Resource Executive (2019), a “Next Generation Lawyer” by Legal 500 (2018-2020), and recognized by Who’s Who Legal for Corporate Immigration (2019) and The Best Lawyers in America for Immigration Law (2020).
+She also has been named to the “Top Lawyer” list for Immigration by Washingtonian magazine (2017 and 2018), the list of 40 “Up-and-Comers” for “The Nation’s Most Powerful Employment Attorneys” by Human Resource Executive (2019), a “Next Generation Lawyer” by Legal 500 (2018-2020), and recognized by Who’s Who Legal for Corporate Immigration (2019) and The Best Lawyers in America for Immigration Law (2020 and 2021).
 Grace is a co-editor of The Mobile Workforce, the firm's blog to provide employers with a direct line of sight into immigration policy-making and practices across the globe.
 She also serves as co-chair of the firm's DC Women's Forum.

 - Managing high-volume visa transactions for multinational companies with global mobility needs, including employers hiring international talent in the United States and investment banking and financial services firms with significant expatriate movement into China and Hong Kong.